mohamedfashraf/GuideBot-Campus-AI-Assistant-For-GIU/README.md

 # GuideBot-Campus-AI-Assistant-For-GIU

-* [ ] What need to be done add a voice response when the is something blocking its way.
+* [ ] Add a voice response when the is something blocking its way.